samwycherley/theory-notes/README.md

 If you find errors/typos etc., please let me know.

-I plan to add notes on decision theory shortly.
+I am also part-way through writing notes on decision theory.
+I will put these up when they are less incomplete.